drewdunn14/COMP-1200-Auburn/README.md

 # Welcome to COMP 1200!
-## References to files, guides, and assignments from the course itself!
+## References to files, guides, and assignments from the course itself.
 ### This repository was made for the student, by the student, with the intent to help comprehend a topic that is often found difficult and frustrating.
 *** Before Use - Read the License & Disclaimer in the master branch. ***